azarketa/Thermodynamics-theoretical-pills/source/Systems_surroundings_boundaries.md

+Thermodynamics begins by defining *what* we are studying and *how* we separate it from the rest of the universe.
+This section establishes the fundamental language for that task: **systems**, their **boundaries**, and the **surroundings** that interact with them.
+We will learn how to classify systems according to the exchanges that occur across their boundaries, and how boundary properties themselves determine the type of thermodynamic interaction possible — mass, heat, or work.

 ## Systems, Surroundings, and Boundaries

-Thermodynamic analysis always begins by deciding what part of the physical world we want to study.
+Thermodynamic analysis always starts by deciding what part of the physical world we want to study.
 This portion is called the **system**, and it is the central object of thermodynamic reasoning.

 A **system** is any defined region of space or quantity of matter that we isolate — physically or conceptually — to study how it behaves under given conditions.